Wheeled bin and the recycling & refuse service

 New green bins

-To help you to recycle this extra waste we are providing larger green bins (240 litre) for households with a garden to replace their current 140 litre green bin.
+To help you to recycle this extra waste we have provided larger green bins (240 litre) for households with a garden and 140 litre green bin to households without a garden who want to recycling food waste.

 The dimensions of the new large bins are: